Rear Suspension Upgrades For Maximum Performance

 QA1: QA1 features adjustable upper control arms.
 Like Steeda’s, they are fully adjustable while on the car.
 Simply turn the specified jam nut and you can dial in your differential-to-pinion angle to your liking.
 The QA1 pieces are manufactured using a tubular steel design to save weight while maintaining superior strength over stock pieces.

-Competition Engineering has come up with a great kit for any Mustang from 79-04.
-The kit comes complete with everything necessary to upgrade the backend to a modern coil over architecture.
-Mounting hardware, 12-way adjustable shocks and springs rated at 150 lbs are included to maximize traction both at launch, for the drag guys, and to maximize grip while cornering for the autocross guys.
-Coil overs are definitely the most expensive rear suspension upgrade (they require aftermarket control arms as well), but for the guys that are real serious about racing, they are the way to go, hands down.
+The Mustang aftermarket has developed some great kits for any Mustang from 1979-2004.
+Many come complete with everything necessary to upgrade the backend to a modern coil over architecture.
+Mounting hardware, 12-way adjustable shocks and springs rated at 150 lbs are one example of a suspension package designed to maximize traction both at launch, for the drag guys, and to maximize grip while cornering for the autocross crowd.
+Coil over kits are definitely the most expensive rear suspension upgrade (they require aftermarket control arms as well), but for the Mustang owners that are real serious about racing, they are the way to go, hands down.

 An aftermarket rear control arm system can really do wonders to improve and upgrade your Foxbody’s ride and handling performance.
 Straight line launches will experience better power transfer, hard cornering will maintain grip and better contact with the road, all the while the pieces under load will swing smoothly without restriction.
 Add in a coil over kit and the Foxbody will be at its peak performance, handling wise.
 It is impossible to take a live rear axle and have it operate like a modern independent suspension system.
 However, a good combination of control arms and coil overs will yield the closest thing possible to a modern IRS and maximizing the Fox’s ability to plant the rear tires in all driving conditions.